 Access to our website

 Our online services must be accessible to everyone.
-Everyone should be able to find, understand and use our website, including those who are deaf or hard of hearing, or blind or partially sighted.
+This means that everyone should be able to find, understand and use our website.

 Our website should also be available on any type of device, such as a computer, tablet or smartphone.